Capital & Allocation Circles

 vesting_period = total_vest_days - cliff_days

-vested = total_allocation * (post_cliff_days / vesting_period)Rage Quit
+vested = total_allocation * (post_cliff_days / vesting_period)Early Exit

 Anchor Circle Relationship

-All investment circles -- both the Seed Contribution Circle and user-created clubs -- are children of the Anchor Circle.
+All capital and allocation circles -- both the Genesis Contribution Circle and user-created collective capital circles -- are children of the Anchor Circle.
 This means:

-- The Anchor Circle sets overarching governance parameters that investment circles inherit
+- The Anchor Circle sets overarching governance parameters that capital circles inherit

-- Investment circle policies must not conflict with anchor-level policies
+- Capital circle policies must not conflict with anchor-level policies

-- The Anchor Circle can define domain-level constraints on investment activities
+- The Anchor Circle can define domain-level constraints on capital allocation activities

-- Circle Leads of investment circles participate in anchor governance as Circle Representatives
+- Circle Leads of capital circles participate in anchor governance as Circle Representatives

 This hierarchical relationship ensures that capital allocation activities remain aligned with the network's overall governance framework.
 See Holacracy for details on the anchor-subcircle relationship.